 Distributed Platform Overview

 MaidSafe consists of two key parts: the network and the client applications.
-The network is under active development and aims to be released by the end of 2014 (but for the time being is available for compilation from source via github.com).
+The network is under active development and aims to be released during 2015 (but for the time being is available for compilation from source via github.com).
 Example applications will be made available throughout this time to teach developers how to use the SAFE API and to enable them to build their own applications.

 The SAFE (Secure Access for Everyone) network can be best described as a fully distributed data management service.
 This network manages static and dynamic data as well as communications.
 Importantly the data held is either :